San Francisco Sexual Abuse and Assault Attorneys

 Childhood victims of sexual assault, however, have a longer window.
 As of January 2020, survivors of childhood sexual assault have until the age of 40 to file a civil claim, or within 5 years of the discovery of the assault.
-The lookback window is extended to 3 years for claims that may have been time barred before January 1, 2020.

 We want your attacker held fully responsible for the harm he or she has inflicted upon you, your life, and the lives of your family members.
-We can help you rebuild your life and see the bright future ahead of you again by pursuing a civil claim on your behalf to obtain financial compensation for you.
+We can help you rebuild your life and see the bright future ahead of you again by pursuing a civil lawsuit on your behalf to obtain financial compensation for you.
 Criminal convictions help, but they are not required in order for you to seek justice through a civil suit to force your abuser to hear you say “no!”

 Compensation awarded for the damages that you suffered at the hands of your attacker may include:

 - Pain and suffering experienced from the physical and psychological anguish that come with a sexual assault, and which you may deal with for a lifetime.

 - Medical expenses for previous and current medical and psychological treatment related to your assault or abuse.